Matty Pattison: Non-playing career

 On 17 January 2022, Pattison was announced as a lead coach for i2i Soccer Academy.

 On 8 June 2022, Pattison was also announced as head of youth development at Whickham FC.

+Personal life

+In March 2008, after a 2–0 Norwich City loss at Sheffield United, Pattison went clubbing in Norwich.
+Four hours after finishing his partying, he drove to training, and was arrested for driving at over twice the legal blood alcohol limit.
+At Norwich Magistrates Court, he was fined £2,300 and banned from driving for 20 months.